janus-idp/operator/tests/e2e/README.md

 In this scenario, you want to run the E2E tests against a downstream build of RHDH.

 This works only against OpenShift clusters.
+So make sure you are logged in to the OpenShift cluster using the `oc` command.
+See [Logging in to the OpenShift CLI](https://docs.openshift.com/container-platform/4.14/cli_reference/openshift_cli/getting-started-cli.html#cli-logging-in_cli-developer-commands) for more details.

 If testing a CI build, please follow the instructions in [Installing CI builds of Red Hat Developer Hub](../../.rhdh/docs/installing-ci-builds.adoc) to add your Quay token to the cluster.

 ```shell
 # latest